MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-limits.md

 search.appverid:
 - MOE150
 - MET150
-description: "Use a retention policy to very efficiently keep control of the content that users generate with email, documents, and conversations.
-Keep what you want and get rid of what you don't."
+description: "Understand the maximum number of polices and items per policy for retention policies and retention label policies"
 ---

 # Limits for retention policies and retention label policies

 >*[Microsoft 365 licensing guidance for security & compliance](https://aka.ms/ComplianceSD).*

-When you use retention policies or retention label policies to automatically retain or delete data for your organization, there are some maximum numbers of policies per tenant to be aware of:
+When you use [retention policies and retention label policies](retention.md##retention-policies-and-retention-labels) to automatically retain or delete data for your organization, there are some maximum numbers to be aware of.

 ## Maximum number of policies per tenant

 A single tenant can have a maximum of 10,000 policies (any configuration).
-This maximum number includes retention policies, retention label policies, and auto-apply retention policies.
+This maximum number includes the different policies for retention as well as other policies for compliance, such as DLP policies.

-Maximum number of policies for retention:
+Maximum number of policies for retention per workload:

 - Exchange Online (any configuration): 1,800
-- SharePoint or OneDrive: (all sites): 13
+- SharePoint or OneDrive: (all sites automatically included): 13
 - SharePoint or OneDrive (specific locations included or excluded): 2,600

 ## Maximum number of items per policy

 If you use the optional configuration to scope your retention settings to specific users, specific Microsoft 365 groups, or specific sites, there are some limits per policy to be aware of:

-Maximum numbers for a retention policy:
+Maximum numbers of items per policy for retention:

   - 1,000 mailboxes (user mailboxes or group mailboxes)
   - 1,000 Microsoft 365 groups
   - 1,000 users for Teams private chats
   - 100 sites (OneDrive or SharePoint)

 Because these limitations are per policy, if you need to use specific inclusions or exclusions that result in going over these numbers, you can create additional policies that have the same retention settings.
 See the next section for some [example scenarios and solutions](#examples-of-using-inclusions-and-exclusions) that use multiple retention policies for this reason.

-Multiple retention policies result in higher administrative overheads, so always confirm whether you really need inclusions and exclusions.
+However, multiple policies result in higher administrative overheads, so always confirm whether you really need inclusions and exclusions.
 Remember that the default configuration that applies to the entire location doesn't have any limitations, and this configuration choice might be a better solution than creating and maintaining multiple policies.

 > [!TIP]
-> If do you need to create and maintain multiple retention policies for this scenario, consider using [PowerShell](retention.md#powershell-cmdlets-for-retention-policies-and-retention-labels) for more efficient configuration.
+> If do you need to create and maintain multiple policies for this scenario, consider using [PowerShell](retention.md#powershell-cmdlets-for-retention-policies-and-retention-labels) for more efficient configuration.

-### Examples of using multiple policies to avoid exceeding the maximum numbers
+### Examples of using multiple policies to avoid exceeding maximum numbers

-The following examples provide some design solutions for when you can't specify just the location for a retention policy, and must take into account the limitations documented in the previous section.
+The following examples provide some design solutions for when you can't specify just the location for a retention policy, and must take into account the maximum number of items documented in the previous section.

 Exchange example: